DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-bar-codes/matrix-2-of-5.md

 ---
 # Matrix 2 of 5

-**Matrix 2 of 5** is a linear one-dimensional bar code. **Matrix 2 of 5** is a self-checking numerical-only bar code.
+**Matrix 2 of 5** is a linear one-dimensional barcode. **Matrix 2 of 5** is a self-checking numerical-only barcode.

 Unlike the **Interleaved 2 of 5**, all of the information is encoded in the bars; the spaces are of a fixed width and used only to separate the bars. **Matrix 2 of 5** is used primarily for warehouse sorting, photo finishing, and airline ticket marking.

 ![](../../../../../images/eurd-win-bar-code-matrix-2-of-5.png)

-## Add the Bar Code to a Report
+## Add the Barcode to a Report

-1. Drag the **Bar Code** item from the report controls toolbox tab and drop it onto the report.
+1. Drag the **Barcode** item from the report controls toolbox tab and drop it onto the report.

     ![](../../../../../images/drag-and-drop-barcode.png)